bazelbuild/bazel/site/docs/install-os-x.md

 ```
 To update to a newer release of Bazel, download and install the desired version.

-_<sup>1</sup>Note that Bazel includes an embedded JDK, which can be used even if a JDK is already
+**Note:** Bazel includes an embedded JDK, which can be used even if a JDK is already
 installed. `bazel-<version>-without-jdk-installer-linux-x86_64.sh` is a version of the installer
 without an embedded JDK.
 Only use this installer if you already have JDK 8 installed.
 Later JDK
-versions are not supported._
+versions are not supported.

 ## <a name="install-on-mac-os-x-homebrew"></a>Installing using Homebrew